JaKooLit/Hyprland-v4/README.md

 - a.
 Can modify the packages easily on the install-script
 - b.
 Dropped the Mc Mojave theme (apple like) in favor with Tokyo-night-theme
-- c. using dunst instead of mako
+- c.
+Using dunst instead of mako
 - d.
 Added Tokyo SDDM Theme
+- e. new version of _hyprland.conf_ , now config file moved to _.config/hypr/configs/Settings.conf_

 ### ✨ to run
 - clone this repo by using git.
 Change directory, make executable and run the script